Mircea-MMXXI/azapy/predocs/BTADAnalyzer_class.md

 then the calendar will be set to NYSE business calendar.
 The default is `None`.
 * `rtype` : Optimization type.
 The default is `'Sharpe'`.
 Possible values are:
-    - `'Risk'` : minimization of dispersion (risk) measure for a fixed values of portfolio expected rate of return,
+    - `'Risk'` : minimization of dispersion (risk) measure for a targeted expected rate of return,
     - `'Sharpe'` : maximization of generalized Sharpe ratio,
     - `'Sharpe2'` : minimization of inverse generalized Sharpe ratio,
     - `'MinRisk'` : optimal portfolio with minimum dispersion (risk) value,
-    - `'InvNrisk'` : optimal portfolio with the same dispersion (risk) value as equal weighted portfolio,
+    - `'InvNrisk'` : optimal portfolio with the same dispersion (risk) as a benchmark portfolio (e.g. equal weighted portfolio),
     - `'RiskAverse'` : optimal portfolio for a fixed risk aversion coefficient.
 * `detrended` : Boolean flag:
   - `True` : detrended rate of return